r0mymendez/schemaspy-snowflake/README.md

 Before you begin, ensure that you have the following installed on your machine:

-- Docker
+- 🐳 Docker
-- Docker Compose
+- 🐙 Docker Compose
+- ❄️ Snowflake account (You can create an account with a 30-day free trial which includes $400 worth of free usage.)

 # Usage

 ## Clone this repository